Amazon new strides into developing its own self-driving vehicles

 Read More

-Amazon acquires Ring for $1 billion to help boost your home security
+Amazon acquires New Ring for $1 billion.

 Amazon has acquired Ring, a Santa Monica, California-based maker of connected video doorbells and security cameras, for $1 billion.
 That will see the E-Commerce giant push further into the home security business: it previously acquired Blink, which makes similar products.
 Plus, it already offers a Cloud Cam that’s designed for use inside your house, and to allow couriers into your home to drop off parcels as part of its Key program.
 GeekWire notes that while neither firm has shared details on the way forward, it’s expected that the Ring brand…